ggand0/ggando-website/content/blog/map.md

 <img src="https://ggando.b-cdn.net/pr4_fixed10_late_auc.png" alt="img1" width="500" style="display: block; margin: auto;"/>

 ### Sensitivity to recall
-Lastly, let's see how curves change if we vary the number of items the system was able to retrieve out of 500 actual relevant items.
-We plot 5 curves with the number of relevant items in their sequence = `[100, 200, ..., 500]`.
+Lastly, let’s see how the PR curves change when we vary the number of relevant items retrieved out of 500 actual relevant items.
+I plotted 5 curves with the number of relevant items in each sequence set to:
+`[100, 200, ..., 500]`.
 Here's the result:

 <img src="https://ggando.b-cdn.net/pr4_recall_new.png" alt="img2" width="500" style="display: block; margin: auto;"/>

-I also highlighted the AUC of curves with a pale color.
-We can see that high recall of retrived sequence has the effect of pushing the curves to the right.
-This also makes sense; without relevant items in the retrieved sequence there will be no precision values to add into AUC.
+We can see that **a higher recall** of the retrieved sequence **pushes the curves to the right**.
+This makes sense; without relevant items in the retrieved sequence, there are fewer precision values to contribute to the AUC.
+The more relevant items you retrieve, the more the curve fills out, increasing both recall and the area under the curve.

 ## Historical context
 I also did a bit of research on how this metric became popular among IR researchers, to learn more on why we use mAPs in the first place.
 I found [this lecturenote](https://downloads.webis.de/lecturenotes/information-retrieval/unit-en-ir-organization.pdf) providing free PDF links for well-known IR books.
 I explored old IR books with GPT a little bit, and I think it comes down to these 3 reasons: